Musk's X to be reinstated in Brazil after complying with Supreme Court demands

 Conceição works for BR4Business, a business services firm.
 Its two-page website provides no insight into its operations or staff.
 “Something great is on its way,” the top of the site’s main page reads in English.
 Its other page is an extensive privacy policy.

-At three of its listed Sao Paulo offices, building receptionists told the AP that the company’s offices are empty and employees work remotely.
-Neither Conceição nor BR4Business returned multiple AP phone calls and emails.
+At three of its listed Sao Paulo offices, receptionists told the AP that the company’s offices are empty and employees work remotely.
+Neither Conceição nor BR4Business returned multiple phone calls and emails from the AP.

 There is nothing illegal or suspect about using a company like BR4Business for legal representation, but it shows that X is doing the bare minimum to operate in the country, said Fabio de Sa e Silva, a lawyer and associate professor of International and Brazilian Studies at the University of Oklahoma.